 Buyers of your book don’t care why you wrote your book.
 They just want to know how your book can help them improve their life.
 Your book’s Introduction gives you an opportunity to convince the buyers that your book is the best one out there that can help them.
-Here are the five essential parts of a powerful Introduction that will help you achieve that.
+Here are the five essential parts of a powerful Introduction that’ll help you achieve that.

 What You Will Learn In This Post